dock2dock/docker/README.md

 ## Prerequisites

 - Docker Desktop installed (Windows, Mac, or Linux)

+> ⚠️ To ensure Docker Desktop restarts after a rebook
+> - Open `Docker Desktop`.
+> - Go to Settings > General.
+> - Enable `Start Docker Desktop when you log in`.

 - Docker Compose (included with Docker Desktop)

 ## Docker images